 Angelina S. MacLellan, M.A.

-Ms. MacLellan takes a collaborative approach to therapy and works with individuals – children as young as 7 years old, adolescents and adults – as well as couples beginning in June 2018.
+Ms. Angelina S. MacLellan takes a collaborative approach to therapy and works with individuals – children as young as 7 years old, adolescents and adults – as well as couples beginning in June 2018.
 She has formal training and experience facilitating treatment for individuals experiencing anxiety/depression and mood issues, behavioural problems, transitional/adjustment issues (e.g., family separation, educational changes), difficulties managing emotions, and relationship issues.
 Ms. MacLellan has also provided services and can assist with individuals who experience difficulties with self-esteem, substance use, anger management, and those coping with stress (work/school), grief, and trauma.

-Ms. MacLellan offers evidence-based approaches with a focus on Cognitive Behavioural (CBT), Behavioural, Motivational, and Mindfulness-based orientations, depending on the client’s presenting issue and goals.
-Ms. MacLellan also will be available in June to conduct mental health screeners and assessments.
+Ms. MacLellan offers evidence-based approaches with a focus on Cognitive Behavioural (CBT), Acceptance & Commitment Therapy (ACT), Solution-Focused, and Mindfulness-based orientations, depending on the client’s presenting issue and goals.
+Ms. MacLellan is also available to conduct mental health screeners and assessments.